 USMLE Step 2 Clinical Skills – A study to be published in Simulation in Healthcare in collaboration with researchers at Washington University, Michigan State University, and University of Kansas between 2008 and 2010 investigated the association between students’ performance on local clinical skills assessments and the USMLE Step 2 Clinical Skills test.

-Clinical Skills Assessments during Medical School and Performance in Residency – The collaborative study with Washington University, Michigan State and Kansas also involved research on the relationship between students’ performance on local clinical skills assessments and program directors' ratings of their performance in residency.
+Clinical Skills Assessments during Medical College and Performance in Residency – The collaborative study with Washington University, Michigan State and Kansas also involved research on the relationship between students’ performance on local clinical skills assessments and program directors' ratings of their performance in residency.
 The findings were presented at the Conference on Research in Medical Education at the Annual Meeting of the AAMC, and will be published in Simulation in Healthcare.

 Residents' Proficiency in End-of Life Care – Center faculty collaborated with faculty in the Department of Medicine who were developing a program to foster first-year residents' skills in leading end-of-life discussions with dying patients and their families.
 Residents' performance was measured before and after completion of the program using simulated clinical encounters with actors posing as the family members of dying patients and written clinical vignettes describing comparable scenarios.
 The findings from this study were published in the American Journal of Hospice and Palliative Medicine.